Semantics-driven Attentive Few-shot Learning over Clean and Noisy Samples: Experiments

 \subsection{Experimental setup}

-Prior work~\cite{chen2019closer,bronskill2020,chen2020new} shows that implementation details, such as (batch) normalization schemes, backbones, hyper-parameter tuning strategies and data augmentation schemes, can make a great impact on few-shot learning results.
-Therefore, we systematically tune the hyper-parameters, including learning rates, number of iterations, and dropout rates on the validation sets for all results that we report based on our own implementation.
+Prior works~\cite{chen2019closer,bronskill2020,chen2020new} show that implementation details, such as (batch) normalization schemes, backbones, hyper-parameter tuning strategies, data augmentation schemes, can make a great impact on few-shot learning results.
+Therefore, we systematically tune the hyper-parameters, including learning rates, number of iterations, and dropout rates on the validation sets for all results that we report based on our experiments.
 Below we provide additional details regarding our experimental setup and our efforts to make fair comparisons.

 \myparnovspace{Datasets} We evaluate our model on the MiniImageNet~\cite{vinyals2016} and TieredImageNet~\cite{tieredimagenet} datasets.
-The MiniImageNet dataset is a subset of ImageNet dataset \cite{imagenet} with 100 classes and 600 images per class.
-We use the split of \cite{ravi2016} for MiniImageNet where the 64, 16 and 20 classes are used as the train, validation and test subsets, respectively.
-TieredImageNet is a separate benchmark based on \cite{imagenet}, with 351, 97, 160 classes for training, validation and testing, respectively.
+The MiniImageNet dataset is a subset of ImageNet dataset~\cite{imagenet} with 100 classes and 600 images per class.
+We use the split of Ravi and Larochelle~\cite{ravi2016} for MiniImageNet where the 64, 16 and 20 classes are used as the train, validation and test subsets, respectively.
+TieredImageNet is a separate benchmark based on ImageNet~\cite{imagenet}, with 351, 97, 160 classes for training, validation and testing, respectively.
 In all our experiments, we use Glove~\cite{pennington2014} vectors of class names to extract semantic embeddings.
-Following \cite{xing2019}, we use the Common Crawl version trained on 840B tokens with 300 dimensional embeddings.
+Following Xing \etal~\cite{xing2019}, we use the Common Crawl version trained on 840B tokens with 300-dimensional embeddings.

 \mypar{Evaluation} We report our test set results over 10000 random tasks and report the average accuracy and $95\%$ confidence interval scores.
 In all k-shot experiments, we use 15 query examples for each of the n classes in an episode.
 We execute all of our experiments using the same batch structure for consistency across the experiments.